 Does this trend for remote employees have any benefits for employers?

 Mostly, it does.
 The main concern about remote workers is that they don’t work enough hours, while the statistics from OWL Lab suggest that on remote people work 40+ hours per week 43% more times than on-site seeing face to face with their boss day to day.

 Although remote work is definitely not for everyone, it might create a very effective collaboration between different team members.
 It depends on the exact people you’re working with.
 However, considering the growth of remote work popularity, it is evident that this tendency will only continue to spread.

 UPD: Writing that article several months ago, little did I know that the whole world will be using remote teams because of Coronavirus pandemic and quarantine…

 №6: Demand for PACIER skills

 To answer this question, each team member involved has to possess certain cognitive skills that are in huge demand nowadays.
-World Economic Forum suggests that problem-solving will be the most important skill necessary for successful employment in 2020 as it was in 2015.
+World Economic Forum suggests that problem-solving will be the most important soft skill necessary for successful employment in 2021 as it was in 2015.
 This is already an established trend and there is nothing new in it.